Let me tell you a little about myself......

 I decided to attend an all women surf camp in Hawaii with an experienced female surf instructor, Karen Gallagher.
 It was the best vacation I ever had and I came home feeling more confident than ever to go out and surf locally.
 I finally had the information I needed and felt more comfortable with a woman teaching me one-on-one.

 As parents, we are thrilled that our boys, Kai & Kade, are now old enough to surf with us.
-They love to ride the smaller waves on their surfboards and boogie boards!
-It's something we will be able to do as a family for our entire lives.
+They love to ride the waves, and are now surfing better than us!
+Surfing is something we will be able to do as a family for our entire lives.

 Surfing is also a great way to stay in shape and I am so much happier when I am able to catch some waves & have some "me" time.
 It's also fun to get together with other women who surf for a ladies session!
 Come join us!

 Being selected as one of Athleta's 2011 Featured Athletes was such a great experience and I continue to contribute to their blogs.
 I was also named one of The Dispatch's (our local newspaper) Young Professionals for 2011 for my business of teaching surf lessons for women.